 COVID-19 Testing Available at Midwest Express Clinic

-Rapid Molecular Testing Now Available!
+Rapid Antigen Testing Now Available!
 Learn more in the FAQ below.

 Midwest Express Clinic is dedicated to keeping our patients informed during the COVID-19 pandemic.
 During this time, we are still open and seeing patients for preventive care, as well as offering COVID-19 testing and antibody testing.